cordialgerm/foe_foundry/data/5e_canonical/druid.md

 ***Quarterstaff***. *Melee Weapon Attack:* +2 to hit (+4 to hit with *shillelagh*), reach 5 ft., one target. *Hit:* 3 (1d6) bludgeoning damage, 4 (1d8) bludgeoning damage if wielded with two hands, or 6 (1d8 + 2) bludgeoning damage with *shillelagh*.

 **Druids** dwell in forests and other secluded wilderness locations, where they protect the natural world from monsters and the encroachment of civilization.
-Some are **tribal shamans** who heal the sick, pray to animal spirits, and provide spiritual guidance.
+Some are **tribal shamans** who heal the sick, pray to animal spirits, and provide spiritual guidance.</statblock>